-- The economies of ALL developed nations are dependent on software. - More and more systems are software controlled (transportation, medical, telecommunications, military, industrial, entertainment, etc...) - Software engineering is concerned with theories, methods and tools for professional software development. - Expenditure on software represents asignificant fraction of Gross national product (GNP) in all developed countries.
+- The economies of ALL developed nations are dependent on software. - More and more systems are software controlled (transportation, medical, telecommunications, military, industrial, entertainment, etc...) - Software engineering is concerned with theories, methods and tools for professional software development. - Expenditure on software represents a significant fraction of in all developed countries.